Royal Dutch Shell plc: Transaction in Own Shares | 4-Traders

-Royal Dutch Shell plc (the 'Company') (NYSE: RDS.A) (NYSE: RDS.B) announces that on July 31, 2018 it purchased the following number of "A" Shares for cancellation.
+Royal Dutch Shell plc (the 'Company') (NYSE: RDS.A) (NYSE: RDS.B)announces that on August 1, 2018 it purchased the following number of "A" Shares for cancellation.

 Aggregated information on "A" shares purchased according to trading venues: